 To troubleshoot desktop app issues, be aware of the following information.
 Also, it prepares you to better convey the issues to Adobe Customer Care if you choose to seek support.

 To troubleshoot, you can enable the debug mode and get more information in the logs.
 To use the app in debug mode on Mac, use the following command line options in a terminal or at the command prompt: AEM_DESKTOP_LOG_LEVEL=DEBUG open /Applications/Adobe\ Experience\ Manager\ Desktop.app .

 To enable debug mode on Windows, follow these steps:

-- Clear the cached directories that at the location set in the app preferences.
+- Clear the cached directories that are at the location set in the application Preferences .